Digital Transformation

 Oct 19, 2022

 Many industries already take advantage of automation.
-This technology is used in manufacturing, automotive, electronics and healthcare organizations to streamline their projects, increase productivity, and reduce human error.
+This technology is used in manufacturing, automotive, electronics, and healthcare organizations to streamline projects, increase productivity, and reduce human error.
 But what about the uses of automation in construction?

-Automation is the use of technology to automate certain tasks, specifically tasks that are repetitive and tedious in nature, freeing up employees to perform jobs that demand critical thinking skills and creativity.
+Automation is the use of technology to handle tasks, specifically tasks that are repetitive and tedious, freeing up employees to perform jobs that demand critical thinking skills and creativity.

-To learn about other uses of technology in improving project management, check out this on-demand webinar, Industry Insights: Effective Construction Site Management.
+To learn about other uses of technology in improving project management, check out Impact's on-demand webinar, Industry Insights: Effective Construction Site Management.

-The construction industry can also take advantage of automation to achieve better project management and accelerate timelines, among others.
+Construction businesses, like any other organizations, can also use automation for better project management and accelerated timelines, among other benefits.
 See our subject experts discuss some of the benefits of automation in the workplace in the video below:

 1. A Streamlined Bidding Process

-If your construction company’s bidding process involves one person or a team of people in charge of opening invitations to bid, or scheduling meetings to discuss bids, time can be lost until every stakeholder is up-to-date on the project and final decisions can be made.
+If your bidding process involves a team of people opening invitations and scheduling meetings to discuss bids, time is lost until every stakeholder is up-to-date on the project and final decisions can be made.

-Due to the still-present effects of the coronavirus pandemic, 44% of contractors are spending more time on the bid completion process.
+Due to the still-present effects of the coronavirus pandemic, 44% of contractors spend more time on the bid completion process.

 With automation, bots can be programmed to send notifications to all relevant department members, such as estimators or leadership, whenever a new invitation arrives.
 Each person involved with the project can quickly access the bid and look for important information.